NYT92/mrm-downloader/README.md

 ## Support

-If there is any problem, leave a comment, create an issue, or contact me via my Discord, @nyt92.
-Please be nice and modify it whatever you want.
+If you encounter any issues, please leave a comment, create an issue, or contact me via Discord at ``@nyt92``.
+Please feel free to modify it as you see fit.
 Also, since everything is logged, open the console (Ctrl+Shift+I) or (F12), then go to the console tab and screenshot it for me.

 ## License